 Pruning tree roots before planting reduces transplant shock when the moving day comes.
 Root pruning trees and shrubs is a process intended to replace the lengthy roots with roots closer to the trunk that can be included in the root ball.

 Tree root pruning involves clipping the tree’s roots well about six months before the transplant.
-Pruning tree roots before planting gives new roots time to grow.
-The best time to trim roots of a tree or shrub to be transplanted depends on whether you are moving it in spring or in fall.
+Pruning tree roots before planting gives the new roots time to grow.
+The best time to trim the roots of a tree or shrub to be transplanted depends on whether you are moving it in spring or in fall.
 Trees and shrubs destined for spring transplant should be root pruned in the autumn.
 Those to be transplanted in fall should be pruned in spring.

 Root Pruning Trees and Shrubs